a11smiles/WellArchitected-OpenHack/challenges/ch1/README.md

 ### Network

-Woodgrove Bank has attempted to implement an infrastructure that is somewhat identical to their on-premises implementations for web applications while ensure that there is no CIDR overlap.
+Woodgrove Bank has attempted to implement an infrastructure that is somewhat identical to their on-premises implementations for web applications while ensuring that there is no CIDR overlap.
 All resources are on a single virtual network and exist in the same resource group.

 * Resource Group: **webapp**
 * The virtual network called **vnet-webapp** has the following attributes: